kanidm/kanidm/designs/auth_proto_rewrite_late_2020.rst

 Currently Credentials can have *any* combination of factors.

-This should be changed to reperesent the valid set of factors.
+This should be changed to represent the valid set of factors.

 * Password (only)
 * GeneratedPassword